ziglang/zig-bootstrap/README.md

 This repository copies sources from upstream, with no patches, except to delete some unused files.

- * LLVM 11 rc6
+ * LLVM 11
- * Clang 11 rc6
+ * Clang 11
- * LLD 11 rc6
+ * LLD 11
- * Zig llvm11 branch (currently 4053b95d8e but will be zig 0.7.0 when the release is tagged)
+ * Zig master branch (currently ea45ee5484 but will be zig 0.7.0 when the release is tagged)

 For other versions, check the git tags of this repository.